[2.6] Sovyn's Lazy Pally - Tanky Templar with Max Block

 As this build relies on the shield as its main source of armour (due to the Increased Defenses from Equipped Shield nodes on the passive skill tree), it is a good idea to look for a shield with plenty of armour on it.
 Therefore, you may want to consider a 'Tower Shield' with high armour, block, life and resists.
 For example:

-Another very affordable option and probably the best endgame choice for many people is Lioneye's Remorse.
-Honorable mentions for the unique shields include Titucius' Span, Chernobog's Pillar and Daresso's Courage.
+Another very affordable option for traders and probably the best endgame choice for many people is Lioneye's Remorse.
+Honorable mentions for the unique shields include Titucius' Span, Chernobog's Pillar, Daresso's Courage, and Thousand Teeth Temu as this last one has the ability to regain life as you block.

 For Rich Folks - Lioneye's Remorse with useful Vaal Orb corruption, e.g., Spell Block.
 For example: